coshawott/PhotoOrg/README.md

 # PhotoOrg
-Image Management program with support for adding and searching through images with IPTC metadata, written in C#
+Image Management program with support for searching through images with IPTC metadata, written in C#